Maximum Yield Per Marijuana Plant

-One of the most popular questions regarding marijuana is “How much can I expect to get?” or “How much usable marijuana will a single plant provide?”
+One of the most popular questions regarding marijuana is “How much marijuana can one plant produce?” or “How much will a 600 watt HPS yield?”
 There are no simple answers to this question as each situation depends on a number of variables.

 Many people take up growing weed and they have a variety of reasons for doing so.
 In every case, you want to get the most out of your crop.
 Whether you’re growing for medical reasons or you just want to make a little money on the side, the overall yield is a top priority for all growers.
-Download my free marijuana grow bible at this link for more information about growing marijuana.
+Make sure to download my free marijuana grow bible at this link for more information about growing marijuana.

 - An average of around 1.5 to 2.0 oz (3.5 oz for advanced growers) with 200-watt CFL lamps in a grow cabinet that measures 3.5 x 1.5 x 6.5 ft.